League-of-Foundry-Developers/foundryvtt-devMode/README.md

 - Provides a UI to toggle these flags on and off, preserving this selection in the user's client settings.
 - Provides a button to copy and print documents to console.
 - Provides some utilities to detect JSON configuration changes or errors.
-- Allows developer to disable the template cache for a "poor man's hot reload" for handlebars files.

 ![Demo of the Core Config overrides.](docs/debug-mode-core-config.png)